Terms & Conditions

 12. Limitation of liability

-12.1 This clause 12 sets out the entire financial liability of the Supplier (including any liability for the acts or omissions of its employees, agents and sub-contractors) to the Customer:
+12.1 This clause 12 sets out the entire financial liability of either party (including any liability for the acts or omissions of its employees, agents and sub-contractors):

 (a) arising under or in connection with this Agreement;